ovainola/ovainola.github.com/_posts/2016-10-10-Linear-elasticity-and-notation.markdown

 ## The end

-Juggling with tensors, matrices and indeces can be troublesome but in the end, each of them have their own place.
+In these four examples, we've calculated stress in 1D, using index, tensor and matrix notations and achieved the same result every time.
+Juggling with these notations can be troublesome sometimes but, in the end, each of them have their own place.
 Tensors are much handier when presenting the equations and formulas, matrix formulation is easier (at least in my opinion) for implementation.